finos/symphony-bdk-java/docs/migration.md

 Java BDK 2.0 comes with a simplified way to handle event listeners.
 <table>
 <tr>
-<th>Java SDK</th>
+<th>Java BDK 1.0</th>
 <th>Java BDK 2.0</th>
 </tr>
 <tr>
 <td>

-In Java SDK, the bot had to implement 3 listeners classes:
+In Java BDK 1.0, the bot had to implement 3 listeners classes:
 - one for IM (1 to 1 conversation)
 - one for MIM (room)
 - one for Symphony elements